Rebecca Kenna

-Rebecca Kenna (' Granger; born 11 January 1989) is an English professional snooker player from Keighley.
+Rebecca Kenna (' Granger; born 11 January 1989) is an English former professional snooker player from Keighley.
 She defeated Anna Prysazhnuka 4–1 in the final to win the 2024 Women's EBSA European Snooker Championship.
 She was runner-up in the 2018 World Ladies Billiards Championship.
 Kenna earned a tour card for the professional World Snooker Tour from 2022 to 2024.